witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 - Given an invalid time slot is entered, when `saveChanges` is called, then an alert should notify "Please select a valid time slot."
 - Given a date string is provided, when `formatDateDMY` is called, then it should return the date formatted as "Day Month Year."
 - Given a time slot string is provided, when `extractStartEndTime` is called, then it should return an object with the start and end times extracted from the string.

+### Testing for editBookings.js

+## Overview

+The test suite for editBookings.js focuses on validating the correctness of utility functions related to date formatting, time slot extraction, and validation of dates and time slots.
+The tests use the Jest framework to ensure these functions behave as expected under various scenarios.

+## Test Descriptions

+`formatDateDMY` Function:

+Purpose: To verify that the formatDateDMY function correctly formats a given date string into the "Day Month Year" format.
+Test Case: For the input date string '2024-09-17', the function should return '17 September 2024'.

+`extractStartEndTime` Function:

+Purpose: To ensure that the extractStartEndTime function accurately extracts and returns the start and end times from a time slot string.
+Test Case: For the input time slot '9:00 AM - 11:00 AM', the function should return an object { startTime: '9:00 AM', endTime: '11:00 AM' }.

+`isValidDate` Function:

+Purpose: To check if the isValidDate function correctly identifies valid and invalid date strings.
+Test Cases: The function should return true for the valid date string '2024-09-17' and false for an invalid date string 'Invalid Date'.

+`isValidTimeSlot` Function:

+Purpose: To verify that the isValidTimeSlot function correctly validates time slot strings based on the expected format.
+Test Cases: The function should return true for the valid time slot string '9:00 AM - 11:00 AM' and false for an invalid time slot string 'Invalid Time Slot'.

+## Setup and Teardown
+Global Mock: fetch is mocked globally to prevent actual network requests during tests.
+Reset State: Before each test, the mock for fetch is cleared, and any necessary global or DOM state is reset.
+These tests ensure that the utility functions in editBookings.js perform their intended tasks accurately, contributing to the overall robustness of the application.